Crafters and jewelry fans alike will love Origami Owl…

 - Origami Owl practices a 30-day return policy and a 90-day warranty for manufacturer’s defects

-Honestly I have been a fan from the second I laid eyes on Origami Owl’s website.
+Honestly, I have been a fan from the second I laid eyes on Origami Owl’s website.
 I really admire the story behind the company and their products look nice.
 Sales associates have reported a lot of positive feedback about their selling experiences and Origami Owl’s compensation plan.

 The complaints directed at the company are common issues that most ordinary businesses experience too.
-It’s easy to tell that their jewelry isn’t necessarily the most expensive, or top of the line stuff out there but none the less the products are inventive and expressive (particularly the Life Lockets, which is an item I personally have not seen anywhere else).
+It’s easy to tell that their jewelry isn’t necessarily the most expensive or top of the line stuff out there, but none the less, the products are inventive and expressive (particularly the Life Lockets, which is an item I personally have not seen anywhere else).

-When I think about jewelry I associate it with something meaningful, because it’s generally from someone special or a gift for an accomplishment.
+When I think about jewelry, I associate it with something meaningful, because it’s generally from someone special or a gift for an accomplishment.
 With that being said, Origami Owl can really do a lot of the selling for you because it’s something different and special.